marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 location must not change.
 {: id="20201025222930-zw5gas5"}

-**In short, a const anywhere to the left, of the * makes the data constant; and a const to the right of the * makes the pointer itself constant.**
+**In short, a const anywhere to the left of the * makes the data constant; and a const to the right of the * makes the pointer itself constant.**
 {: id="20201026085216-p89a4wq"}